andystanton/op-loc/README.md

 ### Application

-* Location search by name
+* Search for locations by name

 ### API